aurelia/aurelia.github.io-old/_harp/get-started.md

 # Get Started

-_**Welcome to Aurelia!**_ This tutorial will take you through creating a simple application using Aurelia and briefly explain its main concepts.
+**Welcome to Aurelia!** This tutorial will take you through creating a simple application using Aurelia and briefly explain its main concepts.
 We assume you are familiar with JavaScript, HTML, and CSS.
-If you are reading this for the first time, we recommend you skip down to the section titled "Creating Your First Screen" so you can see how to use Aurelia straight away.
-Then, when you are ready to actually build something, come back and read about "Configuring Your Envirionment" and "Setting up the Project Structure and Build".
+If you are reading this for the first time, we recommend you skip down to the section titled "Setting Up The HTML Page" so you can see how to use Aurelia straight away.
+Then, when you are ready to actually build something, come back and read about "Configuring Your Environment" and "Setting up the Project Structure and Build".
 To view the completed results of this tutorial, have a look at our [navigation skeleton project](https://github.com/aurelia/skeleton-navigation/releases).
 You may also wish to download it and simply delete the contents of the _src_ folder in order to follow this tutorial but incur less manual setup labor.
-That's what we would do...
+That's what we would do anyway...

 ## Configuring Your Environment